Convinced?

 For those who are even more interested in the technical side, we explain in a separate article how GPS trackers work in combination with smartphones.

 Devices for GPS tracking of e-bikes come in different varieties.
-Not all GPS trackers are the same.
+Not all GPS bike trackers are the same.
 Which features are essential to protect your bike?

 The following features characterize good GPS systems: